ShubhamAvasthi/Battle-of-Bots-9/README.md

 # Battle-of-Bots-9
-This is my submission for Battle of Bots #9 held on HackerEarth which was ranked 2nd in India and 7th in the world.
+This is my submission for Battle of Bots #9 held on HackerEarth which ranked 2nd in India and 7th in the world.

 Battle of Bots is HackerEarth's flagship Artificial Intelligence Challenge.
 It's one of a kind challenge that runs for 6 days.
 There is only one problem statement in the challenge - the game for which the contestants have to write a bot.